hitchcott/README/README.md

-This account is on temporary haitus.
+This account is on haitus